CasvalDOT/hssh/README.md

 Download one of the releses

 ### Brew
-Due to private nature of the repository, you must create first a personal access token in github settings tab.
-Copy the generated token and then export your env in your local machine
+Due to private nature of the repository, you must create:
+1. first a personal access token in github settings tab.
+2. Copy the generated token and then export your env in your local machine

 `export HOMEBREW_GITHUB_API_TOKEN=<Your Token>`